dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

   * It should no longer be necssary to reference `IndentedStringBuilder` since it has been factored out of the places that exposed it
   * Usages of `NonCapturingLazyInitializer` should be replaced with `LazyInitializer` from the BCL
 * https://github.com/aspnet/EntityFrameworkCore/pull/14608
-  * This change is fully covereded in the application breaking changes document.
+  * This change is fully covered in the application breaking changes document.
 For providers, this may be more impacting because testing EF core can often result in hitting this issue, so test infrastructure has changed to make that less likely.
 * https://github.com/aspnet/EntityFrameworkCore/issues/13961
   * `EntityMaterializerSource` has been simplified
 * https://github.com/aspnet/EntityFrameworkCore/pull/14895